ctnava/rxtechnotes/5_settings.md

 - Electronic health record (EHR) entry
 - Coordinating follow-up or referrals

-### Community Pharmacy Layout
+### Community Pharmacy Layout & Duties

-Community pharmacies are divided into front-end and back-end areas, each serving specific functions.
+Community pharmacies are divided into front-end and back-end areas, each serving specific functions. (duties listed too)

+#### 📞 Picking up the Phone

+Typically front-end, but backend techs may do this too.
+On the phone pharmacy technicians may:

+- 📞 Answer general questions about prescription status or store services
+- 🔁 Take refill requests from patients or automated systems
+- 🖊️ Contact prescribers for refills or clarifications
+- 🤝 Relay messages or transfer calls to the pharmacist
+- 🧑‍💼 Maintain a professional and courteous tone at all times

+> 🔐 All phone conversations involving patient information must comply with HIPAA (1996) privacy standards.
+Use at least two identifiers to make sure you have the right person.

 #### 🧾 Front-End